Student Consumer Information

 SCHOOL PERFORMANCE FACT SHEET

-As a prospective student, students are encouraged to review this catalog prior to signing an enrollment agreement.
-Students are also encouraged to review the School Performance Fact Sheet, which must be provided prior to signing an enrollment agreement.
+As a prospective student, students are encouraged to review the catalog prior to signing an enrollment agreement.
+Students are also encouraged to review the School Performance Fact Sheet (SPFS), which must be provided prior to signing an enrollment agreement.
+SPFS are located on the Downloads Page.

 A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education by calling (888) 370-7589 or by completing a complaint form, which can be obtained on the bureau’s website www.bppe.ca.gov.